Energy in Croatia: Hydropower

 Croatia has 28 hydropower plants of which 2 are reversible, 2 small size and 1 pumped storage.
 They are distributed in three production areas: North, West and South with one independent plant, and are HEP's most important source of renewable energy.

 Wind energy

 Most of Croatian wind energy is produced by companies in private ownership for difference of other types of energy production.
-Out of 24 wind firms only one is owned by HEP (VE Korlat) while others are mainly individually owned.
+Out of 25 wind firms only one is owned by HEP (VE Korlat) while others are mainly owned by private companies or foreign energy corporations.

 Thermal energy

 There are 7 thermal power plants of which 4 are also heating plants and one is combined cycle power plant.
 Additionally, the first geothermal power plant was opened in 2019, but there are projects and potential for new ones.

 Bioenergy

 Five biopower plants are now located in Croatia and they are also used for heating purposes.

 Nuclear energy

 Croatia has no nuclear power plants on its territory, but co-owns the Krško Nuclear Power Plant together with Slovenia.
 The Krško plant was built in the era of Yugoslavia on the territory of present-day Slovenia.
 Planned decommissioning is by 2043.